-French photographer Jean-Francois Robert started his artistic journey with music and soon developed a passion for photography and writing.
-He has published several novels and wrote articles for French newspaper Le Monde.
+French photographer Jean-Francois Robert started his artistic journey with music and soon developed a passion for photography and writing, exploring the fringes of realism and abstraction, art and language.

 His photographs are exhibited in galleries and private collections in Paris, London, Berlin, Brussels, New York, San Francisco, Auckland.

-The photograph “Paris, -25m” was taken at eighteen years old and quickly gained renown within Paris’ artistic circles.
+“Paris, -25m” (1991) quickly gained renown within Paris’ artistic circles.
 It was published with a text by French writer Pascal Quignard soon after his Prix Goncourt.

-From 2005 he travelled extensively over the world and settled down in New Zealand in 2011.
-Since then he’s founded Piano on Tour, with the aim of making classical music more accessible, and Space Between, an artist retreat at the gate to the Abel Tasman National Park, New Zealand.
+JF Robert has founded Piano on Tour, with the aim of making classical music more accessible, and Space Between, an artist retreat and space for creativity at the gate of the Abel Tasman National Park, New Zealand.